 - a.
-Kansas Origin Poultry.
-Kansas continues its designation as a Pullorum-Typhoid (P-T) Clean state.
-All poultry (except waterfowl) are required to show proof of being PT clean by one of the following: Originate from a certified U.S. Pullorum-Typhoid clean flock.
-Test negative on a P-T test within 90 days of exhibition. - b.
-Champion and reserve champion ribbons will be awarded in each class and overall grand champion and reserve grand champion will be awarded. - c.
-All poultry (including waterfowl) to be owned by 4Hmember 60 days prior to fair. - d.
+Champion and reserve champion ribbons will be awarded in each class and overall grand champion and reserve grand champion will be awarded. - b.
+All poultry (including waterfowl) to be owned by 4Hmember 60 days prior to fair. - c.
 All exhibitors must show their own animals and be present when the individual classes are judged